ziso1011/llvm-project/README.md

 ## Usage

-In order to compile your program with TSan enabled, you have to options.
+In order to compile your program with TSan enabled, you have two options.

 ### Option 1 (CMake)